Best Zoom Alternatives for 2025: Top Video Conferencing Tools

 How to choose the best Zoom alternative for you?

-- The type of content you most often share,
+• The kind of content you most often share

-So, if Zoom underperforms in one of your most important requirements, you’ll most likely be able to find the right alternative in one of the solutions on our list.
+So, if Zoom underperforms in one of your most essential requirements, you’ll most likely be able to find the right alternative in one of the solutions on our list.

-However, if you still want to explore more options, here’s a list of general criteria to look for if you want to avoid Zoom’s shortcomings.
+However, if you still want to explore more options, here’s a list of general criteria to look for to avoid Zoom’s shortcomings.
 These were also the indicators I used when selecting the tools to analyze.

 #1 Optimum security

-Unfortunately, we’re all familiar with Zoombombing (unwanted users interrupting meetings and cyber-harassing participants) and data sharing fiascos.
-The latest Zoom security concerns have to do with Zoom’s plans to use user content to train AI models.
+Unfortunately, we’re all familiar with Zoombombing (unwanted users interrupting meetings and cyber-harassing participants) and data-sharing fiascos.
+The latest security concerns include Zoom’s plans to use user content to train AI models.
 They later changed their mind about this and shared in their terms and services that they will not use your content to train AI models without your consent.

 So, to ensure you’re not signing up for any unwanted scenarios security-wise, look for transparency about how the video conferencing solution handles your content and data.